 - Plenty of space for your photography gear and extra clothing

 - Breakfast pastries and hot drinks (coffee, tea, hot cocoa)

 - Healthy and hearty snacks and beverages

 Gratuity is NOT included in the price of the tour.
 Tipping your guide is a common practice in North America, and tips are an important part of their income.

-While we are happy to accept all levels of photographers, there’s a few things you should know about gear, as you make your plans.
+While we are happy to accept all levels of photographers, there are a few things you should know about gear as you make your plans.

 Wildlife in Yellowstone seems to either be right next to the road, or a mile away from it.
 While you don’t need professional photography equipment in Yellowstone to get an award-winning image, at least one telephoto lens reaching 400mm is encouraged.
 The best lens is the one you have ready, such as a 60-600 so you can cover a wide focal distance.

 Batteries/Charger – Enough battery power to shoot the entire day (recommend 3 batteries per camera body)

 Media – Enough memory to shoot the entire day (recommend 512mb split between (2) cards per camera body)

 Cleaning – Lens cloths, air blower, lens solution